Trashytalk/piwardrive/In development/README.md

    During development you can run `npm run dev` which starts a Vite server that proxies API calls to `http://localhost:8000`.

-2. Launch the API with the static build:
+2. Launch the API with the static build from the repository root:

    ```bash
    python 'In development/browser_server.py'